 A gas cylinder is a pressure vessel for storage and containment of gases at above atmospheric pressure.

-A typical gas cylinder design is elongated, standing upright on a flattened bottom end, with the valve and fitting at the top for connecting to the receiving apparatus.
+A typical gas cylinder is elongated and stands upright on a flattened bottom end.
+At the top, the valve and fitting connect to the receiving apparatus.

 You have probably seen gas storage cylinders before.
-These pressure vessels can hold gases at significantly higher pressures than those in the atmosphere.
+These pressure vessels can hold gases at significantly higher pressures than the atmosphere.

 The cylinders, also known as tanks or bottles, are the ideal shape to house high-pressure gases because they can be dangerous if not handled carefully.